sitegui/feattle-rs/feattle/README.md

 use feattle::*;
 use std::sync::Arc;

-/// A struct with your feature toggles feattles! {
+/// A struct with your feature toggles: you can use primitive types (like `bool`, `i32`, etc),
+/// standard collections (like `Vec`, `BTreeSet`, etc) or any arbitrary type that implements
+/// the required trait.
+feattles! {
     struct MyFeattles {
         /// Is this usage considered cool?